w-yeehong/tp/docs/UserGuide.md

 ### 5.3 Room

+This section contains all the commands related to rooms.
+Scroll down to find out which feature you need!

 #### 5.3.1 Initialize rooms in hotel: `initRooms`

 Initializes the number of rooms in the quarantine facility to the app, if there was data given previously, they would